Creating a Printer Profile

 - If it is not possible to reprint CoPrA's test charts and use existing measurement data from Multicolor test charts of other manufacturers, it is recommended to optimize these measurement data using ColorAnt before creating profiles in CoPrA.
 The Rescale tool allows adaption the measurement and reference values in ColorAnt according to suitable CoPrA test charts.
 Any missing measurement values will be interpolated which may result in inaccuracies if alternative test charts of other manufacturers reveal many gaps.

-- CMY test charts are available for printing systems that do not use black.
-Please send an inquiry to firstname.lastname@example.org.
+- Special test charts, such as CMY test charts for printing systems that do not use black, are also available in the Testcharts/Multicolor folder.

 For example, when working with CMY+Blue, use the appropriate test chart from the folder CMY+B.